davebaol/oidc-angular-wso2is/README.md

 ## Additional features
 The project supports a few additional features that can help you with authentication in your Angular apps:
-- **Route guards**: Angular's route guards are interfaces which can tell the router whether or not it should allow navigation to a requested route.
+- **API call interceptor**: By intercepting calls to the API's the access token is silently attached to request headers.
 - **Token revocation on logout**: When this feature is enabled (see [Preparing sources](#two-preparing-sources)) the access token and its refresh token (if present) are revoked when the user logs out.
 - **Auto-login**: When this feature is enabled (see [Preparing sources](#two-preparing-sources)) the user is automatically redirected to the login page on the STS server.
+- **Route guards**: Angular's route guards are interfaces which can tell the router whether or not it should allow navigation to a requested route.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.